microeinhundert/radonis/packages/radonis/README.md

 Easily bridge the gap between your [React](https://reactjs.org/) frontend and [AdonisJS](https://adonisjs.com/) backend.
 Get DX similar to [Remix](https://remix.run/) while having the power of [AdonisJS](https://adonisjs.com/) at your fingertips.
+This package is similar to [Inertia.js](https://inertiajs.com/), but does not offload all the rendering work to the client.
+It's like a traditional monolythic application architecture with modern, SPA-like DX.

 **Features:**